discopy/discopy/README.md

 ![crack_two_eggs.draw()](https://github.com/discopy/discopy/raw/interaction-readme/test/drawing/imgs/crack-eggs.png)

-Note that by default, diagrams are made of layers with exactly one box in between some (possibly empty) list of wires on its left- and right- hand side.
+By default, DisCoPy diagrams are made of layers with exactly one box in between some (possibly empty) list of wires on its left- and right- hand side.
 In more abstract terms, they are arrows in a free [premonoidal category](https://en.wikipedia.org/wiki/Premonoidal_category) where the tensor product is biased to the left, i.e. `f @ g = f @ g.dom >> f.cod @ g` which is different from `f.dom @ g >> f @ g.cod`.
 We can get more general diagrams by specifying the list of layers `inside` manually or by calling the method [`Diagram.foliation`](https://docs.discopy.org/en/main/_api/discopy.monoidal.Diagram.html#discopy.monoidal.Diagram.foliation).